mah0001/metadata-editor-docs-v2/documenting_image.md

 ### Add information on provenance

 The **Provenance** container is used to document how, frow where, and when the image was acquired.
 It is used to ensure traceability.
-See section "Documenting - General instructions" for more information.
+See section *Documenting data - General instructions* for more information.

 ## Save and export metadata (DCMI or IPTC)